Sam11122/SAP_HANA_to_SQL-utility/README.md

 # SAP_HANA_to_SQL-utility
 This is a python utility which helps to convert graph calculation views in SAP HANA to a series of SQL CTEs.
 It can take ViewXML from SAP HANA for a particular view and convert each node into an SQL CTE.
 The code parses the XML and converts it into corresponding SQL queries.
+It can save countless man-hours of manual migration work where one is migrating from SAP HANA to any new data warehouse.